haddocking/haddocking.github.io/software/haddock2.4/analysis.md

   A simple script called _make_ene-rmsd_graph.csh_ is provided in $HADDOCKTOOLS which allows you to generate an input file for [Xmgr/XmGrace](http://plasma-gate.weizmann.ac.il/Grace/).
 Simply specify two columns to extract data from and a filename:

-  <pre>  $HADDOCKTOOLS/make_ene-rmsd_graph.csh 3 2 structures_unsorted.stat
+  <pre style="background-color:#DAE4E7" >  $HADDOCKTOOLS/make_ene-rmsd_graph.csh 3 2 structures_unsorted.stat
   </pre>

   This will generate a file called _ene_rmsd.xmgr_ which you can display with xmgr or xmgrace:

-  <pre>  xmgrace ene_rmsd.xmgr
+  <pre style="background-color:#DAE4E7" >  xmgrace ene_rmsd.xmgr
   </pre>

   * * *

-  *   <a name="clusterrmsd">**<u>RMSD-based clustering of solutions using cluster_struc</u>**</a>:  The clustering is run automatically by HADDOCK in _**it1/analysis**_ and _**it1/water/analysis**_ based on the criteria defined in the [run.cns](/software/haddock2.2/run#clust) file.
+*  <a name="cluster"> **RMSD-based clustering of solutions using cluster_struc**</a>:  The clustering is run automatically by HADDOCK in _**it1/analysis**_ and _**it1/water/analysis**_ based on the criteria defined in the [run.cns](/software/haddock2.4/run#clust) file.
 In case RMSD-based clustering has been selected, a reasonable cutoff value to start with for protein-protein complexes is 7.5A.
 We recommend however that you try using different cut-offs for the clustering since it is difficult to know a priori the best cut-off.
 This will depend on the system under study and the number of experimental restraints used to drive the docking.
 If only a small fraction of the structures cluster, try increasing the cut-off.

   **cluster_struc** is a simple C++ program provided in the _**tools**_ directory that read the [_fileroot_rmsd.disp_](#rmsd) file containing the pairwise rmsd matrix and generates clusters.
-This program should have been compiled for your system during [installation](/software/haddock2.2/installation).
+This program should have been compiled for your system during [installation](/software/haddock2.4/installation).

   Two clustering algorithms are implemented:
   1.  using an algorithm as described in Daura et al. _Angew.
 Chem.
 Int.
 Ed._ **38**:236-240 (1999): count number of neighbors using cut-off, take structure with largest number of neighbors with all its neighbors as cluster and eliminate it from the pool of clusters.
 Repeat for remaining structures in pool.